dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 early.
 This bounded loop is permitted in eBPF, but may be wasteful processing at large key sizes.

-When a trace on a `memcached` command is executed, it stores the `lastkey` in a map [^12].
+When a trace on a Memcached command is executed, it stores the `lastkey` in a map [^12].
 In another probe on `process__command__end`, this is accessed and compared with the hard-coded and selected key from the UI.
 When there is a match, the computed latency data is added to the histogram.

 Upon entering histogram mode, the selected data will be immediately displayed on the same refresh interval.
-This shows the realtime variations in `memcached` latency, in buckets of doubling size.
+This shows the real-time variations in Memcached latency, in buckets of doubling size.

 Switching to histogram mode will detach and replace running probes, and discard the collected data, replacing the eBPF probes with a function that is targeted